-- in Zone B on Map 3; or, - for the purpose of maintaining, repairing or replacing existing infrastructure in Zone A and C as shown on Map 3, is a permitted activity, provided the following conditions are complied with:
+in Zone B on Map 3; or,

+for the purpose of maintaining, repairing or replacing existing infrastructure in Zone A and C as shown on Map 3, is a permitted activity, provided the following conditions are complied with:

-- (a) for the mainstem of the Hurunui and Waiau River, any diversion does not exceed 60% of the flow at any one time; - (b) the water is not diverted out of the riverbed; - (c) surface water flow remains continuous; - the surface flow is not diverted away from the intake of any other lawfully established surface water take; - the diversion occurs for no more than 15 days in any 12 month period; - (f) the quality of water discharged is of the same or better quality than when the water was taken. - Rule 1.2 The taking and using of surface water for the purpose of maintaining, repairing or replacing existing infrastructure is a permitted activity, provided the following conditions are complied with: - (a) the maximum rate of take shall not exceed 10 L/s and the maximum volume shall not exceed 40 m3/day;
+- (a) for the mainstem of the Hurunui and Waiau River, any diversion does not exceed 60% of the flow at any one time; - (b) the water is not diverted out of the riverbed; - (c) surface water flow remains continuous; - (d) the surface flow is not diverted away from the intake of any other lawfully established surface water take; - (e) the diversion occurs for no more than 15 days in any 12 month period; and, - (f) the quality of water discharged is of the same or better quality than when the water was taken. - Rule 1.2 The taking and using of surface water for the purpose of maintaining, repairing or replacing existing infrastructure is a permitted activity, provided the following conditions are complied with: - (a) the maximum rate of take shall not exceed 10 L/s and the maximum volume shall not exceed 40 m3/daythe total take, diversion and use per property shall not exceed the following rates and volumes:

-- (b) fish shall be prevented from entering the intake, as set out in Schedule WQN12A of the Natural Resources Regional Plan; - (c) the take shall not occur for more than 60 days per annum; and, - (d) the take shall cease when the flow in the river is-: - At or below the minimum flow in the Environmental Flow and Allocation Regime in Table 1 for that water body; or, - (ii) At or below the minimum flow for the mainstem of either the Hurunui or Waiau River, depending on the catchment that the take is located in, for takes from any water body not listed in the Environmental Flow and Allocation regime in Table 1 at or below the minimum flow at the closest minimum flow recorder site downstream of the take.
+- (b) fish shall be prevented from entering the intake, as set out in Schedule WQN12A of the Natural Resources Regional Plan; - (c) the take shall not occur for more than 60 days per annum; and, - (d) the take shall cease when the flow in the river is at or below the minimum flow at the closest minimum flow recorder site downstream of the take.

-- Rule 1.3 The taking or diverting and using of water from a surface water body is a permitted activity provided the following conditions are complied with: - (a) the total take, diversion and use per property shall not exceed the following rates and volumes:
+Rule 1.3 The taking or diverting and using of water from a surface water body is a permitted activity provided the following conditions are complied with:

+(a) the total take, diversion and use per property shall not exceed the following rates and volumes: